 The definitions of the used variables are as follows:

-\begin{itemize} \item[-] $x_{i,j}$: is $1$ if $i$th source has selected the $j$th relay-$M2M$ RF interface pair and $0$ otherwise, \item[-] $y_{j,k}$: is $1$ if $j$th relay-$M2M$ RF interface pair has selected the $k$th base station and $0$ otherwise, \item[-] $z_{i,k}$ : is $1$ if $i$th source has selected the $k$th base station and $0$ otherwise, \item[-] $c_{i,j}$: the capacity between $i$th source and $j$th relay-$M2M$ RF interface pair, \item[-] $ c^{'}_{i,k}$: the capacity between $i$th source and $k$th base station, \item[-] $c^{''}_{j,k}$: the capacity between $j$th relay-$M2M$ RF interface pair and $k$th base station, \item[-] $N_s$: the number of sources, \item[-] $N_r$: the number of relays, \item[-] $N_t$: the number of $M2M$ RF interfaces,
+\begin{itemize} \item[-] $x_{i,j}$: is $1$ if $i$th source has selected the $j$th relay-M2M RF interface pair and $0$ otherwise, \item[-] $y_{j,k}$: is $1$ if $j$th relay-M2M RF interface pair has selected the $k$th base station and $0$ otherwise, \item[-] $z_{i,k}$ : is $1$ if $i$th source has selected the $k$th base station and $0$ otherwise, \item[-] $c_{i,j}$: the capacity between $i$th source and $j$th relay-M2M RF interface pair, \item[-] $ c^{'}_{i,k}$: the capacity between $i$th source and $k$th base station, \item[-] $c^{''}_{j,k}$: the capacity between $j$th relay-M2M RF interface pair and $k$th base station, \item[-] $N_s$: the number of sources, \item[-] $N_r$: the number of relays, \item[-] $N_t$: the number of M2M RF interfaces,

 \item[-] $Q_{BS}$: quota or connection capacity of the BS.
-This is equivalent to the maximum available number of $M2B$ RF interface channels, which is calculated by the following Relation:
+This is equivalent to the maximum available number of $M2B$ RF interface channels, which is calculated by the following equation:

-while as mentioned in subsection \ref{sec:probAssumptions}, this model assumes that the requested BW of all sources is equal.
-Hereinafter, $Q_{BS}$ referred to as the number of M2B channels.
+where $BW^{M2B}$ is the BW of M2B RF interface for BS and $BW_{MaxReq}$ is the maximum requested BW of sources.
+While as mentioned in subsection \ref{sec:probAssumptions}, this model assumes that the requested BW of all sources is equal.
+Hereinafter, $Q_{BS}$ is referred to as the number of M2B channels.

-\item[-] The constraint is that each relay-$M2M$ RF interface pair can only be assigned to a single source is represented by the first summation in inequality (\ref{eq:optEq_firstnEq}).
+\item[-] The constraint is that each relay-M2M RF interface pair can only be assigned to a single source is represented by the first summation in equation~(\ref{eq:optEq_firstnEq}).

-\item[-] The constraint is that each relay-$M2M$ RF interface pair can only be connected to a single BS is represented by the second summation in inequality (\ref{eq:optEq_firstnEq}).
-(Although in our model only one base station is considered, but this condition is written in general.)
+\item[-] The constraint is that each relay-M2M RF interface pair can only be connected to a single BS is represented by the second summation in equation~(\ref{eq:optEq_firstnEq}).
+(Although in our model only one base station is considered, this condition is written in general.)

-\item[-] The constraint is that each source can only be connected to a single relay-$M2M$ RF interface pair is represented by The first summation in inequality (\ref{eq:optEq_secnEq}).
+\item[-] The constraint is that each source can only be connected to a single relay-M2M RF interface pair is represented by the first summation in equation~(\ref{eq:optEq_secnEq}).

-\item[-] The constraint that each source can only be connected to a single BS is represented by the second summation in inequality (\ref{eq:optEq_secnEq}).
-(Although in our model only one base station is considered, but this condition is written in general.)
+\item[-] The constraint that each source can only be connected to a single BS is represented by the second summation in equation~(\ref{eq:optEq_secnEq}).
+(Although in our model only one base station is considered, this condition is written in general.)